 Music Therapy: Sound Medicine for ADHD

-Parents, take note: music therapy builds better focus, self-control, and social skills in kids with ADHD.
-Plus, you can incorporate these therapeutic benefits into your child’s day-to-day life for free — and that’s music to our ears!
+Take note: music therapy builds better focus, self-control, and social skills in people with ADHD.
+Plus, you can incorporate these therapeutic benefits into day-to-day life for free — and that’s music to our ears!

 “Nothing activates the brain so extensively as music,” said the late Oliver Sacks, M.D., neurologist and author of Musicophilia.
 He would’ve known.
 Sacks documented the power of music to arouse movement in paralyzed Parkinson’s patients, to calm the tics of Tourette syndrome, and to vault the neural breaches of autism.
 After his passing, his belief that music can heal the brain is still gaining favor — thanks, in part, to Gabrielle Giffords.